wpilibsuite/allwpilib/WAYMAKER.md

 >**NOTE**: This is different from the PathWeaver operation of reversal, in which the robot would move in the opposite direction of the heading.
 Checking "Reverse Spline" in PathWeaver would produce a different path shape.

 Roughly speaking, if the reversal flags are the same on both sides of a waypoint, the tangent vectors pointing in the direction of robot travel either side of the point should be nearly parallel.
 If the reversal flags are not the same, the tangent vectors should be pointing in opposite directions.
 The tangent on the "approach", that is, the segment before the reversal point in the path, should match the heading angle of the waypoint.

+Reversal’s representation in the UI is currently TBD.
+From the user's perspective, it might be setting a flag on the waypoint where drive direction should switch
 ## Framework

 WayMaker is written in C++, using the ImGUI framework.
 This framework and language is chosen to match the ecosystem of current WPILib tooling, to minimize additional burden of maintenance.